Yasmah-Adad: Criticism from his family

-Historical opinion of Yasmah-Adad revolves mainly around these letters, because they are the most abundant primary sources written about Yasmah-Adad.
-This criticism possibly reflects the stress that Shamshi-Adad I felt as his newly formed empire already began to crumble; considering, as pointed out by Yasmah-Adad in this letter, his father did appoint Yasmah-Adad as a chief ruler of Mari, one of the largest urban centers, as well as being one of the most disputed in his kingdom, when one of his generals could have also filled the position.
+Historical opinion of Yasmah-Adad revolves mainly around these letters, the most abundant primary sources about him.
+The criticism may reflect the stress that Shamshi-Adad I felt as his newly formed empire began to crumble, considering, as Yasmah-Adad points out in this letter, that his father appointed Yasmah-Adad as a chief ruler of Mari, one of the largest urban centers, as well as one of the most disputed in his kingdom, when one of his generals could have filled the position.
 Yasmah-Adad managed the region well considering the Ashur kingdom was under attack from outside and inside its borders.
-However, other sources may support his father's belief.
+But other sources may support his father's belief.
 Most primary sources from the era do not mention any military action on his part.
-When his father died, Zimri-Lim was able to chase Yasmah-Adad out of the throne in Mari seemingly without much of a fight, while his brother Ishme-Dagan lost control of all of his portion of his father's kingdom save for Ekallatum and Assur.
+When his father died, Zimri-Lim was able to chase Yasmah-Adad out of the throne in Mari seemingly without much of a fight, while Ishme-Dagan lost control of all of his portion of his father's kingdom except Ekallatum and Assur.